 So the love letters to San Diego officially begin.
 Please indulge me as I take a trip down memory lane.
 As we get ready to head out, I wanted to share some more of our favorite things and places.
-Since we’ve moved here, I’ve received a ton of requests about what to do with kids and babies in this amazing city.
+There are a ton of fun things to do with kids in San Diego and since we’ve moved here, I’ve received a ton of requests on this topic.

 Here are some of our staple spots + family-friendly restaurants.

 The San Diego Zoo.
 I feel like if you’re traveling to San Diego with kids, the zoo is a must.
 It’s enormous, there are tons of animals, and … they have margaritas and kettle corn.
 Also, the San Diego Safari Park is another great option even though it’s a pretty far drive.
 They exhibits are vast, and more similar to the animals’ natural habitats.
 We only went to the Safari Park once, but go to the zoo fairly often.

 Birch Aquarium.
 It’s extremely clean and beautiful; great opportunity to see some sea life. 🙂 Be sure to check out the seahorse nursery!

 Belmont Park aka Liv’s favorite place in San Diego.
 It’s right along Mission Beach, and is packed with carnival games and rides.
 This is great for kiddos 3+, all the way to teenagers.
 They have kiddie rides + more thrilling ones for older kids and adults.
 They also have am arcade + tons of family-friendly restaurants.
 (We like Draft the most.
 It’s a bit overpriced for what it is, #touristtrap, but it’s really good.)